eapowertools-archive/qs-event-driven-cross-site-app-promoter/README.md

 I have chosen to develop the application in Python using Flask, however the same concept could be created in something like NodeJS and Express as well.

-**Note that all Python programs must be executed in the root directory of the project's structure, otherwise the log files will be created in the *Log/* directory of wherever you are running them from.**
+**Note that all Python programs must be executed in the root directory of the project's structure!**

 The first Python program that needs to be run is the *Console*.
 You can find this in the root directory as *configuration_console.py*.
 This is a flask servlet that hosts the configuration website locally.
 The port on which this site runs on is configurable in *console_port.json*.
 The default port is _5001_.
 All of the configuration settings are handled from here.